Management of Resource at the Network Edge for Federated Learning: Federated Learning

+In~\cite{wahab2021federated}, the authors discuss a collection of advantages resulting from using federated learning and edge computing together, including \begin{enumerate*}[label={\alph*)}] \item the reduction of latency and bandwidth usage since client's data are not transmitted to the server; \item security is increased since the information change decreases; \item scalability increases since one model is trained in collaboratively; \item reliability increases because of the reduction of network problems and \item transfer learning empowerment. \end{enumerate*}

-However, placing model training on the edge introduces new challenges and calls for edge devices with more powerful processors for training complex local models, as well as proper management of learning tasks.
-Moreover, AI technologies and edge computing will not be developed in isolation, but will move toward integrated development.
+However, placing model training on the edge introduces new challenges and calls for edge devices with more powerful processors to train complex local models, as well as proper management of learning tasks.
+Moreover, AI technologies and edge computing will not be developed in isolation but will move toward integrated development.

-However, to realize FL, several challenges need to be addressed~\cite{kobayashi2019radio}:
+Several challenges need to be addressed to realize FL~\cite{kobayashi2019radio}:

-\begin{itemize} \item \textit{Privacy}: In FL, raw data never leaves the users' device on each device.
+\begin{itemize} \item \textit{Privacy}: In FL, raw data never leaves the users' device.
 Nonetheless, having more users involved in one collaborative model increases the risk of launching inference attacks that aim at inferring sensitive information from users’ training data.

 \item \textit{Communication}: FL reduces the amount of information that needs to be transmitted over the network.
 However, since machine learning models are trained collaboratively, several model updates need to be communicated between the clients and the server in several iterations, which poses trade-offs in accuracy and communication costs.